 Joseph Rodgers has supplied a 2 blade knife and a 3 blade knife in stainless steel.

-Stanley Rogers has supplied a 3 blade knife in stainless steel.
+Stanley Rogers 3 blade knife in stainless steel.

-Cooper Tools has supplied a 3 blade knife in stainless steel.
+Cooper Tools 3 blade knife in stainless steel.

-Black Wolf has supplied a 3 blade knife in stainless steel.
+Black Wolf 3 blade knife in stainless steel.